diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 .. _payment_methods_howto:

 =============================
-How to manage payment methods
+How To Manage Payment Methods
 =============================

 In this how-to you will learn how to add/edit payment methods and how to